AMSMRC1A/age_struct_malaria/README.md

 run_SA.m (script) -> runs sensitivity analysis of the model against each of a list of selected parameters.
 Calls Malaria_parameters_baseline.m to set the parameters [currently has some bugs]

 run_parameter_search.m (script) -> version of run_age_structured_Malaria.m to search the parameter space and assess impact of parameter changes in the sigmoids psi, phi and rho on the immunity distributions and endemic equilibrium

+Data_Fitting (folder) -> Data sets from Filipe and R-B papers for fitting the sigmoids.